yannforget/builtup-classification-osm/README.md

 # Description

-This repository contains all the code required to reproduce the results presented in the following paper: "Y. Forget, C. Linard, M. Gilbert. *Supervised Classification of Built-up Areas in Sub-Saharan African Cities using Landsat Imagery and OpenStreetMap*."
+This repository contains all the code required to reproduce the results presented in the following paper:

+* Y. Forget, C. Linard, M. Gilbert. *Supervised Classification of Built-up Areas in Sub-Saharan African Cities using Landsat Imagery and OpenStreetMap*, 2018.

-Results of the study can be previewed [here](https://yannforget.github.io/builtup-classification-osm/) in interactive maps.
+The results of the study can be explored [here](http://maupp.ulb.ac.be/page/forget2018/) in an interactive map.

+Input, intermediary and output data can be downloaded from [zenodo](https://zenodo.org/record/1291961).

 # Dependencies